College and Career Preparation

 Hawthorn is a college preparatory school.
 Our goal is that each of our graduates is prepared for success in post-secondary education.
 Our sister schools in the Young Women’s Leadership Network have high school and college graduation rates that far exceed their peer institutions and Hawthorn expects to have the same positive outcomes.

 Our small class sizes, individualized instruction, and rigorous curriculum ensure that Hawthorn students are prepared to be competitive college applicants and to succeed in higher education pursuits.
-We have a full-time college and career counselor, who helps middle and high schoolers develop skills and traits needed to support them in college and plans post-high school.
+We have a full-time counselor, who helps middle and high schoolers develop skills and traits needed to support them in college and plans post-high school.
 Individualized college and career counseling will begin with students in the 10th grade.
 We also partner with parents from the outset to help plan for college financing.

 Hawthorn students will be prepared for post-secondary success not only academically but also as independent learners and leaders.
 The all-girls’ environment enables students to take on leadership roles on a daily basis.
 Our students have a voice in matters relevant to them.
 They also explore their own passions and potential in extracurricular activities.

 2019 Cool Women/Hot Jobs Career Fair